Guidelines for Laundry in Healthcare Facilities

 While OSHA regulations prohibit home laundering of personal protective apparel or equipment, such as a lab coat or gloves, experts are divided about whether this extends to scrubs, uniforms and other clothing worn by doctors, nurses and medical professionals during the workday.

-If uniforms are required, the health care facility should make provisions to launder them properly on-site or provide the necessary information to employees regarding risks, infection control and proper cleaning guidelines for the item based on duties being performed at the facility.
+If uniforms are required, the best guidelines for laundry in healthcare facilities include provisions to launder uniforms properly on-site – or provide the necessary information to employees regarding risks, infection control and proper cleaning guidelines for the item based on duties being performed at the facility.
 Research shows that sleeves and pockets tend to contain the most harmful bacteria on garments, even when not visibly contaminated.